Long Island in the Black Atlantic World

 Why did Long Island have one of the largest enslaved populations in the North during the 17th and 18th centuries?

-The first webinar event in the Jupiter Hammon Project roundtable series took place on August 15, 2020.
-Moderated by Cordell Reaves (NYS Office of Parks, Recreation, and Historic Preservation) and featuring Dr. Craig Wilder (Massachusetts Institute of Technology), Dr. Jennifer L. Anderson (SUNY Stony Brook), and Dr. Nicole Maskiell (University of South Carolina), this conversation addressed Long Island’s central role in an Atlantic economy dependent upon the enslavement of peoples of African descent, and also identity, agency, and connection among the region’s free and enslaved communities.
-This program was presented in partnership with Weeksville Heritage Center.
+The first webinar event in the Jupiter Hammon Project roundtable series, presented in partnership with Weeksville Heritage Center, took place on August 15, 2020.
+Moderated by Cordell Reaves (NYS Office of Parks, Recreation, and Historic Preservation) and featuring Dr. Craig Wilder (Massachusetts Institute of Technology), Dr. Jennifer L. Anderson (SUNY Stony Brook), and Dr. Nicole Maskiell (University of South Carolina), this conversation addressed Long Island’s central role in an Atlantic economy dependent upon the enslavement of peoples of African descent, as well as identity, agency, and connection among the region’s free and enslaved communities.

 The Jupiter Hammon Project is a major initiative and multi-year effort of Preservation Long Island.
 The goal of the project is to work closely with community partners and stakeholders to develop a more equitable interpretive direction for the 18th-century Joseph Lloyd Manor that encourages rigorous and relevant encounters with the story of Jupiter Hammon (1711– ca.1806), one of the earliest published African American writers, and the region’s history of enslavement.